ayushvrma/BankGO/Readme.md

 To create a new postgresql database:
 `make createdb`

+To initalise it with tables:
+`make migrateup`

+To generate sqlc files:
+`make sqlc`
 <!-- To initalise it with tables:
 `migrate -path db/migration -database "postgresql://root:1234@localhost:5432/BankGo?sslmode=disable" --verbose up` -->